varma01134/dictionary-generator/Readme.md

-##dictionaryAlgorithm
+##dictionaryFinder

 A simple dictionary generator in C++.
-The goal was to make an efficient algorythm that can create a list of all possibilities from a dictionary.
-It also easy to compile (C++ 11) and it simply use [SimpleJSON](https://github.com/nbsdx/SimpleJSON) (header-only library).
+The aim was to make an efficient algorithm that can create a list of all possibilities from a dictionary.
+It's easy to compile (C++11) and it simply use one (header-only) library : [SimpleJSON](https://github.com/nbsdx/SimpleJSON).

-### Example
+For example : A dictionary composed of {"A", "B", "C"} and wordsLength set to 2 will give :
-A dictionary composed of {"A", "B", "C"} and the maximum word length set to 2 will give -> {"A", "AA", "AB", "AC", "B", "BA", "BB", "BC", "C", "CA", "CB", "CC"}.
+{"A", "AA", "AB", "AC", "B", "BA", "BB", "BC", "C", "CA", "CB", "CC"}.

-### Configuration file
+### Configuration
 Run the program in order to create config.json in it's folder.
 ```json
 {